nhman2002/UX-Design/pa2.md

 ## 4.2.
 Limitation 2: Sample Selection

 Our interview participants were not randomly selected.
 We asked people we knew, such as classmates and friends, because they were easy to access.
-In order to be truly random, we could have generated a list of all our classmates, got rid of those not in our target demographic, and then randomly selected people from that list.
-However, this would have been time consuming and difficult to do.
+In order to be truly random, we could have generated a list of all our classmates, gotten rid of those not in our target demographic, and then randomly selected people from that list.
+However, this would have been time-consuming and difficult to do.

 ## 4.3.
 Limitation 3: Problem Scope

 The problem we are analyzing is also limited.
-It was somewhat difficult to create interview questions that would help us understand more about this problem without asking our participants specific usability problems or showing them the appplication.
-Since this phase was not concerned about an applications specific usability issues, we asked more general questions but perhaps did not receive as much as insight to the problem as we would have liked.
+It was somewhat difficult to create interview questions that would help us understand more about this problem without asking our participants about specific usability problems or showing them the application.
+Since this phase was not concerned about an application's specific usability issues, we asked more general questions but perhaps did not receive as much insight into the problem as we would have liked.

 # 5. Summary

 The report details and analyzes a series of user research methods conducted for assessment of the problem domain.
 The research methods include:

 - Online survey: to gather an overall understanding of the data and to identify the problems that the users are facing.
-- Interview: specifically, semi-structured interview, to gain insights into more detaiSled information about the users on the problem.
+- Interview: specific, semi-structured interview, to gain insights into more detaiSled information about the users on the problem.
-- Fly on the wall: observation real-life situations of some common sports activities to gain insights into the users' context and environment.
+- Static Photo: observation of real-life situations of some common sports activities to gain insights into the users' context and environment.

 ## 5.1.
 Key findings 1